About This Chapter

 Alfred Kinsey was a professor who pioneered the study of human sexuality and forever changed how sexual behavior was publicly discussed.
-Learn more about Kinsey's controversial research, his best-selling books and test your knowledge with a quiz.
+Learn more about Kinsey's controversial research and his best-selling books, then test your knowledge with a quiz.

 9. Controlled Processing in Psychology: Definition & Overview